Skip to main navigation Skip to search Skip to main content

 Jade is an alumni of the prestigious United States Department of State International Visitors Leadership Program, invited to participate in the first Indian Ocean themed Program, 'Strategic and Economic Priorities of the Indian Ocean', held in October 2017.

-In 2021, Jade was invited to be a member among the 'Network of Experts' of the Global Initiative Against Transnational Organized Crime https://globalinitiative.net/profile/dr-jade-lindley/
+Since 2021, Jade has been a member among the 'Network of Experts' within the Global Initiative Against Transnational Organized Crime https://globalinitiative.net/profile/dr-jade-lindley/

 Funding overview